 Rogue Competition KG Collar Review – Summary

-The process of making adjustments to get change plates flush with the collars seems a little clunky, but it’s really not that complicated, and you get good at doing it quickly.
-If you tend to lock your change plates inside the collars rather than outside anyway, well you’ll never have to do anything but turn the T-handle to tighten and loosen your collars – in which case they couldn’t be any easier to use.
+The process of making adjustments to get change plates flush with the collars seems a little clunky, but it’s really not that complicated, and you get good at doing it.
+If you prefer to lock your change plates inside the collars rather than outside anyway, well you will never have to do anything but turn the T-handle to tighten and loosen your collars – in which case they’re very simple to use.

-At $205 + shipping, these collars are a little on the expensive side for not being IWF-certified though.
-Matter of fact, the price is easily the biggest drawback of these collars, but I can’t do or say much about that.
+At $205 + shipping, these collars are a little on the expensive side.
+Matter of fact, the price is easily the biggest drawback of these collars, but I can’t do or say much about all that.
 It is what it is.

 So, would I recommend the Rogue Oly collars?
 For an Olympic training center, absolutely!
 As a treat-yourself, luxury product, why of course!
 As a necessity in a home or garage gym, not so much. $200+ for a single pair of collars seems rather excessive for one dude (or gal) in a garage gym, but hey, it’s your money!

 Update: the design now has the folding tightening arm that gets out of the way for change plates, and the collars are now IPF certified rather than seeking IWF.
 Much better buy than before.